Religion & Thought

 It is recognizable because it makes a commandment visible.

-The tallit, or prayer shawl, is worn in prayer and carries fringes called tzitzit that serve as reminders of the commandments.
+The tallit, or prayer shawl, is worn in prayer and carries corner fringes called tzitzit that remind the wearer of the commandments.

 A tallit is a prayer shawl with ritual fringes